openshift/enhancements/enhancements/authentication/automated-service-ca-rotation.md

 The proposed rotation scheme does not extend the useful lifespan of serving certs and CA bundles from the pre-rotation CA. Their lifespan will still be 1 year.
-Instead, the rotation schema provides a 6 month window when both the old and new CAs will be trusted.
-Within that 6 month window, it is critical that services that consume serving certs and clients that consume CA bundles start using the serving certs and CA bundle provided by the new CA. For some consumers this may happen automatically (e.g. via restart on change or hitless rotation.
+Instead, the rotation schema provides a 13 month window when both the old and new CAs will be trusted.
+Within that 13 month window, it is critical that services that consume serving certs and clients that consume CA bundles start using the serving certs and CA bundle provided by the new CA. For some consumers this may happen automatically (e.g. via restart on change or hitless rotation).
 Others may need to be manually restarted.

 OpenShift 4.1 Beta 5 - the first 4.1 beta candidate provided to external
 audiences - was made available on May 14, 2019.
 Without automatic or manual